From Code to Monitoring: FastAPI Calculator DevOps Pipeline (Complete Beginner Guide)

 Trigger Jenkins Automatically on Every Push

-I can enable auto-trigger in two common ways:
+Auto-trigger can be enabled in two common ways:

 1. Poll SCM in Jenkins with schedule like * * * * *.